jkrshw/jessek-blog/_posts/2014-01-23-riding-bleeding-edge.md

+---
+layout: post
-Title: Riding the bleeding edge
+title: Riding the bleeding edge
-Date: 2014-01-23 10:20
+date: 2014-01-23 10:20
-Tags: linux, ssd, steamos, ubuntu
+tags: linux, ssd, steamos, ubuntu
-Slug: riding-bleeding-edge
+slug: riding-bleeding-edge
+---

 It has been quite some time since I tried hacking around with Linux.
 Which also means it has been a long time of my HTPC working just fine.